entrifis/gustav/gustav.md

   “yes” but also includes the content of the section, add it in the PRD too.

+- When to ask this question: if the **{repos}** has not already been provided in previous steps, If it has been provided, skip this question and use the **{repos}** as the answer for this action
 - Question: Which apps/repos should I strictly work on
 - Hint: This will help to define the scope of the work and restrict me to the right repositories. leave empty if you want me to decide
 - Your action after the answer: if the answer is not empty, add the answer in a section in the PRD with the heading “SCOPE”

+- When to ask this question: if there is no {working_folder}/00_jira-tickets.md file in the {working_folder} or if the file is empty.
+If there is a {working_folder}/00_jira-tickets.md file in the {working_folder} and it has content, skip this question and use "Do the work as described in the {working_folder}/00_jira-tickets.md file, if present" as the content of the file as the answer for this action
 - Question: What is the work to be done?
 - Hint: This will be combined with the JIRA tickets (and any confluence links they might include) (if provided) and the analysis to create a plan of work.
 You can copy paste any size of product requirements you wish.